Cancer of unknown primary

 Prognosis

-To work out your prognosis, your doctor will consider test results, the type of CUP you have, the rate and depth of tumour growth, how well you respond to treatment, and other factors such as your age, fitness and medical history.
+To work out your prognosis, your doctor will consider test results; the type of CUP you have; where the cancer is located and how far it has spread through the body; how fast the cancer is growing; how well you respond to treatment; the impact the cancer has had on your health; and factors such as your age, fitness and medical history.

 Talking bubbles icon